 Here is where a Hollywood film would end on a crescendo of romantic music and a fade up to the heavens.
 Fortunately, Luchino Visconti was not a Hollywood hack.

 Reality + unreality blend

-In fact, this White Nights movie adaptation could have descended into trite and hyperbolic melodrama.
+In fact, White Nights could have descended into trite and hyperbolic melodrama.
 It is thus all the more admirable for its restraint.

 The film gives us only the bare essentials; it never overloads the viewer with information that could heighten the realism while muting the drama.
 Only small moments are depicted, even in the more elaborate scenes, as when we see Mario being swooned over by several young women through a glass window.

 The period is never specified, though the story is clearly set in the mid-20th century, as can be attested by scattered cultural markers such as neon signs and pop music.
 Yet with just the slightest change of scenery and costume the characters could be living anywhere in history, for both within and beyond itself White Nights exists outside of time.

 The element of time itself is also distorted in the film; for instance, we sense Mario and Natalia’s budding intimacy could not have been achieved in a mere four-day period.
 It’s as if White Nights has compressed time to heighten the drama; the viewer accepts this because it never presses too strongly on other points and never screeches loudly its posits or plaints of the cosmos.

 With its fairy-tale-like story and fake scenery, White Nights was a stark departure from the neorealist visuals that Visconti (Ossessione, La Terra Trema) had pioneered along with Vittorio De Sica.
 Nevertheless, like De Sica’s Bicycle Thieves, White Nights does end with the “reality” that most lives – and loves – endure pain.